rosepark222/HW_Rcode/README.md

 # Data Perparation and Feature Extraction

-Overview of the project: Imagine a kid works on math problems in her iPad software and she writes down her answer using Apple Pencil.
-When iPad recognizes her answer is wrong, it will provide relevant mini problems to help her to learn necessary concepts to solve the original math problem.
-Meanwhile, her misconceptions are analyzed from her math equation answer and appropriate feedback will be generated for her teachers or parents.
-This project is a baby step for this lofty goal.
-An essential technique of this learning platform is Handwritten Recognition System for Math Equations.
-As of today, a bidirectional RNN has been trained to recognize 53 math strokes (not symbols -- details comes below).
-Additional processing is planned to bring this recognition to symbol and equation level for complete math equation recognition.
+Overview of the project: Imagine a learner works on math problems in her iPad software and she writes down her answer in a math equation form using Apple Pencil.
+When education software recognizes an incorrect ansewr, it will provide relevant feedback to her so that she can learn necessary concepts to solve the original problem.
+Meanwhile, her misconceptions are analyzed from her answer and appropriate insights will be generated for relevant stake holders - her teachers or parents.
+This project is an initial step for this goal using the latest machine learning technique.
+An essential technique for this learning ecosystem is Handwritten Recognition System for Math Equations.
+In this project, a bidirectional RNN has been trained to recognize 53 math strokes (not symbols -- details comes below).
+Future developments are planned for complete math equation recognition.

-I think the best way to have the feel for this project is to dabble with the deployment in the Google cloud:http://pradoxum001.appspot.com/
+The best way to have the feel for this project is to dabble with the deployment in the Google cloud: http://pradoxum001.appspot.com/

 ----
-inkML files record online mathematics equation handwritten strokes in XML like format.
-This project used CROHME competitions 2011, 2012, 2013, and 2014 and extracted stroke data.
-The following shows an example of math equation in a single file.
-All strokes are labeled with names of symbols and the sequence in which each stroke was drawn.
+inkML files record online mathematics equation handwritten strokes in a format similar to XML.
+Within inkML files, strokes are labeled with names of symbol and the sequence in which each stroke was drawn.
+This project extracted strokes from CROHME competitions 2011, 2012, 2013, and 2014 data sets.
+The following example shows a math equation in one of the inkML files.

 <img width="756" alt="screen shot 2018-09-07 at 4 52 30 pm" src="https://user-images.githubusercontent.com/38844805/47914105-9a7be080-de5b-11e8-9729-c08953b65659.png">